AdobeDocs/cc-developer-platform-pages/src/pages/index.md

 ## Integrate Creative Cloud services into your apps

-Bring powerful creative and collaborative features from Creative Cloud right into your own apps and services.
-Give users access to their creative content right within your product.
+With Creative Cloud service APIs, developers can create integrations that enable users to access their content and tools everywhere they work.
+Bring powerful collaborative features and rich creative assets from Adobe right into your own apps and services by integrating with Creative Cloud.
+[Browse the full list.]()

 - ![Creative Cloud Libraries](images/pr-icon.png) [Creative Cloud Libraries](https://www.adobe.com/products/premiere.html)
 - ![Adobe Stock](images/ai-icon.png) [Adobe Stock](https://www.adobe.com/products/indesign.html)